morvencao/multicluster-mesh-operator/README.md

       unready: []
 ```

-2. MeshDeployment - `meshdeployment` is used to deploy physical service meshes to managed cluster, it support deploy multiple physical service meshes to different managed clusters with one template.
+2. MeshDeployment - `meshdeployment` is used to deploy physical service meshes to managed cluster, it support deploying multiple physical service meshes to different managed clusters with one template.
 An example of `meshdeployment` resource would resemble the following yaml snippet:

 ```yaml
 apiVersion: mesh.open-cluster-management.io/v1alpha1